 We believe middle-market companies have faced increasing difficulty in raising debt through the capital markets.
-While many middle-market companies formerly were able to raise funds by issuing high-yield bonds, we believe this approach to financing has become more difficult as institutional investors have sought to invest in larger, more liquid offerings.
-We believe this has made it harder for middle-market companies to raise funds by issuing high-yield bonds.
+While many middle-market companies were formerly able to raise funds by issuing high-yield bonds, we believe this approach to financing has become more difficult as institutional investors have sought to invest in larger, more liquid offerings.
+We believe this has made it harder for middle-market companies to raise funds by issuing high-yield debt securities.